Ohio Section 8 Housing

 While waiting for Section 8 housing assistance in Ohio, there are other low-income housing options available.
 These options include public housing, which is owned and operated by housing authorities, and subsidized housing, which is owned and operated by private landlords but receives government subsidies to provide affordable rents.

-It's important to note that while waiting for Section 8 housing assistance, it's a good idea to continue paying rent and other bills on time to maintain good rental history.
+While waiting for Section 8 housing assistance, it's a good idea to continue paying rent and other bills on time to maintain good rental history.
 This can increase your chances of being approved for Section 8 housing assistance when it becomes available.

 How Long Does it Take to Get Approved for Section 8 in Ohio?